SkoolNotes/Taproot/2020ENG201/KBhENG201GoSTEssayPlanningJack.md

 ### Bottled Emotions are Handled to no Avail
 - BA Baby Kochamma drinks weak gruel instead of water (seeking to gain small gains by taking the wastewater of rice cooking)

-- BC humiliation/undue sense of male responsibilty lead Estha to "balance on bottles" — work above emotions?
+- BC humiliation/undue sense of male responsibilty lead Estha to "balance on bottles"

 - BF Rahel "canned" by principle due to her childlike nature
 - BB Industrial botteling machine for sealing bottles leads to financial slide
 - DA Factory floor as gloomy after family is seperated